-- Configure the records: choose their names, their duration, their start and end dates, the aggregation period, whether or not the "1s" values and harmonics are recorded. - Configure the measurement: choose the distribution network, the transformation ratio, the frequency, the transformation ratios of the current sensors. - Configure communication between the instrument and the smartphone or tablet.

-Configure the instrument: set the date and time, format the SD card, lock or unlock the Selection (\square) key, enter the motor information, and display the information on the instrument.
+- Configure the records: choose their names, their duration, their start and end dates, the aggregation period, whether or not the "1s" values and harmonics are recorded. - Configure the measurement: choose the distribution network, the transformation ratio, the frequency, the transformation ratios of the current sensors. - Configure communication between the instrument and the smartphone or tablet. - Configure the instrument: set the date and time, format the SD card, lock or unlock the Selection key, enter the motor information, and display the information on the instrument. - Configure the motor mode in order to be able to display the mechanical power, efficiency, torque and rotational speed of the motor.